This event has passed. Registration is closed.

 Join the Crisis and Recovery Enhancement (CARE) Technical Assistance Center for a new Learning Collaborative series on Supporting Youth with Foster Experience and the Crisis Care Continuum.
 Participants in this virtual series will identify systemic challenges youth with foster care experience face—such as aging out of the foster care system and the increased risk of crossover into the juvenile justice system—and explore best practices for addressing such challenges.
 They will also develop concrete strategies for facilitating access to resources in the crisis care continuum.
-Over the course of eight sessions, participants can expect to share knowledge and problem solve together as they examine common challenges, approaches to bridging service gaps, and areas for growth and systemic change.
+Over the course of four sessions, participants can expect to share knowledge and problem solve together as they examine common challenges, approaches to bridging service gaps, and areas for growth and systemic change.
 The series will culminate in county-specific action plans that move toward measurable systemic change.

 Complete Series Topics

 - Elevating Youth & Family Voices

 February 28, 2022 • 10:00 – 11:30 a.m.
 PT

 - Best Practices for Continuity of Care Along the Crisis Continuum